 The key difference between a DSP and an SSP is that they network with the different parts of the programmatic ecosystem.
 The first service is leveraged by companies, agencies, and publishers to manage the purchasing process of ads.
 Using a DSP enables companies to reach different publishers from a single platform.
 The second platform is used to optimize the selling process of ad space.
 With an SSP, ad sellers can reach a bigger number of buyers through different ad exchanges.

 If agencies, publishers, and brands manage campaigns through different networks, DSPs help control everything by using a single dashboard.
 This is one of the reasons many brands turned to the following platforms for help.

 As an advertiser, you would probably like to reach new audiences and obtain more customers.
 With Amazon DSP, you have a great chance to buy advertising at scale on Amazon and other websites to reach people worldwide.

-With Choozle, you as a marketer don’t need to worry about campaigns at scale because you can run them smoothly.
+With Choozle, you don’t need to worry about campaigns at scale because you can run them smoothly.
 Businesses can easily optimize their digital advertising with the help of the service.
-Access targeting tools to optimize digital advertising and evaluate its performance in Choozle.
+You can access targeting tools to optimize your digital advertising and evaluate its performance on Choozle.